1. The wraith is not included because, Hamlet references aside, the wraith never speaks and is lame.

 The images above are taken from the poster.
 I suggest downloading the PDF to get a sense of whether it's something you'd like to pay for.
 The poster is 36" x 24" and was printed offset with two colors (black and yellow) on 80# Lynx Opaque (Smooth White) paper.
 The poster was printed at Rolling Press in Brooklyn and I highly recommend using them for all your printing projects.

 The PDF is a modified version of the poster: at 34 x 22 inches it's slightly smaller than the poster so as to print reasonably well on 4 tiled sheets of 11x17 paper.
-Some adjustments were necessary to avoid putting names on the seams of the sheets, but the PDF contains the same information as the poster.
-The PDF is fine, but the poster looks a lot better, unless peering at tiny words and lines on your tiny laptop is what you like.
+Some adjustments were necessary to avoid putting names on the seams of the sheets, but the PDF contains the exact same information as the poster.

 This diagram is not in any way an explanation or synopsis of the plot.
 It's a diagram of the connections among the characters.